-First, you need to recognize that no amount of cajoling, rationalizing and pleading with your spouse is going to make him or her come around to your line of reasoning.
-In fact, for many people, feeling pressured to do something is certain to make them dig in and do the opposite.
+Recognize that no amount of cajoling, rationalizing and pleading with your spouse is going to make him or her come around to your line of reasoning.
+In fact, feeling pressured to do something might make him or her dig in and do the opposite.

 2. Tune in to his or her personality

 It helps if you understand why your spouse is so committed to spending.
-Could it be one of the following?
+Perhaps it’s true that your spouse:

-- Your spouse grew up in a low-income household and bristles at the idea of living frugally as an adult.
+- Grew up in a low-income household and bristles at the idea of living frugally as an adult.

-- Your spouse works hard for the family’s money and feels entitled to spend it as he or she sees fit.
+- Works hard for the family’s money and feels entitled to spend it.

-- Your spouse has an underlying problem — such as an addiction or mental health concern — that is leading to overspending.
+- Has an underlying problem — such as an addiction or mental health concern — that is leading to overspending.

 3. Focus on shared goals